 The cut pieces of uniform are beaten into a pulp using specially designed papermaking equipment, creating a slurry of fibers and water.
-Sheets of paper are then pulled from the pulp and dried to create Combat Paper.
+Sheets of paper are then pulled from the pulp and dried to create handmade paper.
 In this process the fibers and memories are reconstructed, or reclaimed into something different - paper.

-Dried sheets of Combat Paper become the platform for veterans to communicate their stories.
-Through instructional periods, veterans integrate drawing, printmaking, and/or written words into their Combat Paper using various techniques.
-Whether the blank paper, or a created image on the surface, each Combat Paper artwork tells a story through the new language of papermaking.
+Dried sheets of paper become the platform for veterans to communicate their stories.
+Through instructional periods, veterans integrate drawing, printmaking, and/or written words into their paper using various techniques.
+Whether the blank paper, or a created image on the surface, each work of art tells a story through the new language of papermaking.

 EVERYONE BECOMES A WITNESS

-Community-based events, and Combat Paper exhibitions are important opportunities for veterans to talk about their military service, and for society to hear stories from the veterans themselves, the people.
+Community-based events, and exhibitions are important opportunities for veterans to talk about their military service, and for society to hear stories from the veterans themselves, the people.
 The practice of community-based art, storytelling and making, engages society, gives everyone a voice, and exposes the true complexity of the veteran experience.
 This sparks a dialogue of the raw realities of what it means to serve in the military, and live through the aftermath.
 These opportunities help the public better understand the complex veteran narrative, and raise awareness among witnesses that the current bridge built between veterans and society needs repairing.